LazyTitan33/CTF-Writeups/SnykCon2025/Crypto/Padding_Gambit.md

 ![image](https://github.com/user-attachments/assets/cb3e896b-494c-4359-bdce-fb08b8270115)

 I stared at it for a while and then I got the idea to convert it to binary.
-Any ocuppied squares are 1 and any unoccupied ones are 0:
+Any occupied squares are 1 and any unoccupied ones are 0:

 ```
 01111000 00101000 01000110 01110100 01000110 00110010 00110101 00101001